 Under the direction of the OCP, this area will continue to support medium to higher density residential and mixed uses in order to create a vibrant neighbourhood centre along the city's western boundary.
-This area is identified as a candidate for local area planning process and plan in order to provide more specific guidance to this centre as the community grows including how best to protect and restore fish habitat and Environmentally Sensitive Areas.
+This area is identified as a candidate for local area planning process and plan in order to provide more specific guidance to this centre as the community grows.